ST-TOMAS-Workshop/stm32u5_workshop/lpbam/theory/theory.md

 ## I2C Slave/Master transfer - SPI or UART RX/TX

 The first applicative example can be a communication periperals like I2C/SPI/UART configured as Master or slave for transmission.

-We can acquire data from the sensor like a gyroscope or an accelerometer periodically waking up on complete or on ISR or for example on TC,HC of DMA using LP timer to trig communication peripheral.
+We can acquire data from the sensor like a gyroscope or an accelerometer periodically waking up on complete or on ISR or for example on TC,HC of DMA using LP timer to trigger communication peripherals.

 ![theory1](./img/02.png)